SofiaEngvall/ObsidianPublic/Guides/Your first HackTheBox machine - Cap.md

 First time Burp user?
 If this is the first time you started burp and used it with your browser you can find a guide how to set it up here: https://   .
 In short, there are two things you need to do.
 Add the plugin FoxyProxy to your browser and proxy for burp and http for hostname 127.0.0.1 and port 8080 (Options, Proxy, Add).
 Then enable the burp proxy by selecting it in FoxyProxy and go to `http://burpsuite` in the browser.
 Click CA Certificate to download burps cert and go to your browsers settings.
 View Certificates and import the certificate.
 More details on the cert download here: https://portswigger.net/burp/documentation/desktop/external-browser-config/certificate/ca-cert-firefox

 When you have Burp open, click the Proxy tab and make sure it says `Intercept off`.
+This functionality is to make burp pause before sending a web request to a web server, so you can change the request or the response, before it reaches your browser.

 Go to the HTTP history.
 If your Burp is correctly connected to your browser all requests made by your browser should be passed through, proxied, through Burp and end up in this list.

 Test this by going back to your browser, making sure that proxying through Burp is enabled in FoxyProxy (or another way) Press Ctrl+F5 to fully update the web page you are on, the PCAP download page.

 Go back to Burp and look at the list.
 It should now be far from empty.
-Find the line where URL is `/data/10` and click it
+Find the line where URL is `/data/10`, or whatever your pcap pages id number was, and click it.
 ![[Images/Pasted image 20250429025819.png]]

 The lower part of the screen will now be split into two sections where you can see the Request sent from your browser and the Response from the web server.
 If you never saw these before, take the opportunity to study them.